jblukach/caretaker/README.md

 ### Internet Connection

-When accessing [verify.tundralabs.org](https://verify.4n6ir.com), the color-coded result indicates whether any threat-intelligence sources currently flag the queried IP address.
+When accessing [verify.tundralabs.org](https://verify.4n6ir.com), the color-coded result indicates whether any threat-intelligence feeds currently flag the queried IP address.

 **Gray Status - Unknown:**

-A gray result means no data is currently available from monitoring sources.
+A gray result means no data is currently available from monitoring feeds.
 This does **not** guarantee that the IP is safe; it simply indicates there is no evidence at this time linking it to malicious activity.

 **Orange Status - Suspect:**

-An orange result indicates that one or more threat-intelligence sources have flagged the IP address as suspect.
-The system will list the specific sources, allowing for further investigation or remediation.
+An orange result indicates that one or more threat-intelligence feeds have flagged the IP address as suspect.
+The system will list the specific feeds, allowing for further investigation or remediation.

 ### Sender Policy Framework